-Appendix A provides a detailed discussion of classical linear frames, corresponding notions of indframes and proframes, the generalizations to partial and embedded frames, indframes, and proframes, and the affine analogs of these structures.
-Appendix B reviews and elaborates various elementary notions from stratified topology.
+Appendix A provides a detailed discussion of classical linear frames, corresponding notions of indframes and proframes (which conceptually underlie the constructions in Chapter 3), as well as their generalizations to the partial and embedded cases of frames (introduced in Chapter 1, and the affine analogs of these structures.
+Based on the affine notions of framings (and proframings), the appendix also briefly consider the construction of geometric realizations of framed regular cell complex in 'framed spaces'.
+Appendix B reviews and elaborates various elementary notions from stratified topology, including the construction of fundamental posets and higher categories of stratifications.

-Figure I.10: Chapter dependencies and partitioning.
+Figure I.11: Overview of chapters, dependencies, and partitioning.

-Reader's guide The structure of chapters in this book is not linear: the graph of the main logical dependencies (which ignores some other, less significant interactions between chapters) is shown in Fig. I.10.
+Reader's guide The structure of chapters in this book is not linear: the graph of the main logical dependencies (which ignores some other, less significant interactions between chapters) is shown in Fig. I.11.
 The figure also indicates that the 'space of chapters' can be covered by two (overlapping) open sets: firstly, Chapter 1, 2, 3 and Appendix A together explore 'affine combinatorial notions of framings', their classifying inductive structure as well as their relation to classical linear algebraic notions.
-Relatedly, but working in a different direction, Chapter 2, 4, 5 and Appendix B study local 'flat' framed space (whose framings admit trivializations in \mathbb{R}^n) and stratifications thereof, such as embedded manifolds $M \hookrightarrow \mathbb{R}^n$.
+Relatedly, but working in a different direction, Chapter 2, 4, 5 and Appendix B study local 'flat' framed space (whose framings admit trivializations in $\mathbb{R}^n$ ) and stratifications thereof, such as embedded manifolds $M \hookrightarrow \mathbb{R}^n$ .
 The second part has several immediate applications that we sketch in the next section, and the reader interested in those may and can, for instance, only engage with the second open set of chapters.